Rising interest rates and high levels of corporate debt have lots of investors concerned. Should small businesses be worried?

 If you’ve been reviewing your budget, you also know that some sources of revenue are more profitable than others.
 Focusing your efforts on increasing high-profit revenue can give you the biggest return on investment.

-Debt consolidation doesn’t erase debt, but it can make it easier to pay it back, provided the new debt is less expensive than the old.
-If you can consolidate with a lower-rate line of credit, term loan, or even a business credit card balance transfer, for example, you may be able to lower your monthly payments.
+Debt consolidation doesn’t erase debt, but it can make it easier to pay it back, provided the new debt is less expensive or on better terms than the old debt.
+If you can consolidate with a new small business loan, such as a lower-rate line of credit or term loan, for example, you may be able to lower your monthly payments.

-Or you can continue to pay the same amount each month but pay your debt off faster.
+Or you can continue to pay the same amount each month on your new loan, but with a lower interest rate you’ll pay off your debt faster.
 If you’ve found other ways to cut expenses or increase revenues, you may even be able to make larger payments to retire your debt faster.
 (Generally, the lower your interest rate, the more your payment goes to paying back the debt, rather than interest.)
 And even if you can’t lower your monthly payment, locking variable-rate debt into a similar loan with a fixed interest rate may help protect your business from interest rate hikes in the future.

 But don’t rush to get a new high cost loan to pay off a loan you can’t keep up with.
 You may pile interest on top of interest, and dig the hole that much deeper.
 If your only option for avoiding default is another high cost loan, move on to the next steps.

 Keep in mind that comparing costs on business loans can be confusing because there’s no federal law that requires them to provide an APR.
-Use Nav’s free calculators to help you understand the cost of any loan you’re considering.
+Nav’s free calculators can help you understand the cost of any loan you’re considering.

 Do you have long-term suppliers or vendors?
 See if you can negotiate better terms with them to reduce costs or improve cash flow.
 Some might extend payment terms of anywhere from net-30 to net-90 days, giving your business more time to pay for their product or services.
 Others may be able to give you a discount if you pay quickly, saving you anywhere from 2 – 10%.

-If you do modify your payments get the agreement in writing.
+If you do modify your payments get the new payment plan in writing.
 Also double check whether you’ve provided a personal guarantee on the account.
 If you have, it may be reported to your personal credit reports and/or the creditor could try to collect from you personally.
-Most small business credit cards, for example, require the applicant sign a personal guarantee, but some small business credit cards don’t report to personal credit unless the business falls significantly behind on payments.
+Most small business credit cards, for example, require the applicant to sign a personal guarantee.
+While the credit card may not appear on your personal credit reports as long as you’re paying on time, a delinquent balance could affect your personal credit as well as hurt your business credit.

 Finally, keep in mind that slow payments or problems such as collection accounts or tax liens can show up on your business credit reports.
 Monitor your business credit so you’re alerted to any negative information as soon as possible.
 (You can get business credit reports and scores for free from Nav.)